dojo/docs/dojox/encoding/base64.rst

 Note that this is a slightly inefficient implementation, based on the need to operate solely on byte arrays.
-If you are operating on arrays of words (32-bit numbers as opposed to 8-bit), including any of the `dojox.encoding.digests <dojox/encoding/digests>`_ will also make the method ``dojox.encoding.digests.wordToBase64`` method available for use, which is a much more efficient implementation.
+If you are operating on arrays of words (32-bit numbers as opposed to 8-bit), including any of the `dojox.encoding.digests <dojox/encoding/digests>`_ will also make the method ``dojox.encoding.digests.wordToBase64`` available for use, which is a much more efficient implementation.